The-Balance-FFXIV/balance-static/content/guide/endgame-gearing-and-content-unlock-guide.md

 * There are no lockouts on Extreme Trials.
 * Aside from dropping weapons and a weapon coffer, completion of an Extreme trial duty will reward tokens.

-  * 10 tokens can be traded for one weapon of choice (7 PLD Sword, 3 PLD Shield).
+  * Ten tokens can be traded for one weapon of choice (Seven for PLD Sword, three for PLD Shield).
   * 99 tokens can be traded for the duty’s Extreme mount which is a rare drop.
 This is only applicable after a trial has been released for some time.

 ### Crafted Gear